Rounders is an ancient field game for two teams that is popular in schools and is the ancestor of more modern sports like Baseball and Softball.

 Other Rounders RulesThe above rules are consistent with the National Rounders Associations laws.
 However, those wishing to play more strictly, may also wish to incorporate the following NRA rules which aren't really necessary for a friendly game.

 These rules are provided by Masters Traditional Games, an Internet shop selling quality traditional games, pub games and unusual games.
-For information on copying and copyright, see our disclaimer.
+For general information or for copying and copyright, see our Rules Information page.

 Our rules are comprehensive instructions for friendly play.
 If in doubt, always abide by locally-played or house rules.